mimblewimble/grin-miner/doc/build.md

 ## Supported Platforms

 At present, only mining plugins for linux-x86_64 and MacOS exist.
-This will likley change over time as the community creates more solvers for different platforms.
+This will likely change over time as the community creates more solvers for different platforms.

 ## Requirements